-(a) Name of depository (i.e., bank, credit union, State Treasurer, State Investment Council) and the Statewide Human Resources Accounting and

-Management Reporting System (SHARE) fund number (state agencies only);

-- (b) Account name; - (c) Type of deposit or investment account (also required in separate component unit audit reports): - (i) Types of deposits are non-interest bearing checking, interest bearing checking, savings, money market accounts, certificates of deposit; and - (ii) Types of investments are State Treasurer General Fund Investment Pool (SGFIP), State Treasurer Local Government Investment Pool (LGIP), U.S. Treasury bills, notes, bonds and strips; and U.S. agencies such as FNMA, FHLMC, GNMA, Sallie Mae, SBA, FHA, Federal Financing Bank, Federal Farm Credit, Financial Assistance Corporation, including the specific name of each bond, stock, commercial paper, bankers acceptances, mutual fund, foreign currency, etc. - (d) Account balance of deposits and investments as of the balance sheet date; - (e) Reconciled balance of deposits and investments as of the balance sheetdate as reported in the financial statements. - (f) With the implementation of the SHARE system, both the "book" and "bank" information reside on this unified system.
-There are no longer stand-alone systems providing single-source information.
-Bank balance information is now available and retrievable at each state agency being audited.
-This information is identical to what DFA or the State Treasurer can obtain from the system.
-The Office of the State Treasurer no longer can act in the capacity of an independent third-party to provide account balance confirmations to other agencies or auditors, IPAs can now access account balance information by having the agency run a query or a trial balance report from SHARE.
-Therefore, IPAs and state agencies should not request bank confirmations from the Office of the State Treasurer (state agencies only).
+- (a) Name of depository (i.e., bank, credit union, State Treasurer, State Investment Council) and the Statewide Human Resources Accounting and Management Reporting System (SHARE) fund number (state agencies only); - (b) Account name; - (c) Type of deposit or investment account (also required in separate component unit audit reports): - (i) Types of deposits are non-interest bearing checking, interest bearing checking, savings, money market accounts, certificates of deposit; and - (ii) Types of investments are State Treasurer General Fund Investment Pool (SGFIP), State Treasurer Local Government Investment Pool (LGIP), U.S. Treasury bills, notes, bonds and strips; and U.S.

-(5) Pledged Collateral:
+agencies such as FNMA, FHLMC, GNMA, Sallie Mae, SBA, FHA, Federal Financing Bank, Federal Farm Credit, Financial Assistance Corporation, including the specific name of each bond, stock, commercial paper, bankers acceptances, mutual fund, foreign currency, etc.

-(a) All audit reports should disclose the collateral requirements in the notes to the financial statements.
+- (d) Account balance of deposits and investments as of the balance sheet date; and - (e) Reconciled balance of deposits and investments as of the balance sheet date as reported in the financial statements. - (4) Pledged Collateral: - (a) All audit reports should disclose the collateral requirements in the notes to the financial statements.
 In addition, there should be a supplementary schedule or note to the financial statements that discloses the collateral pledged by each bank and savings and loan association (S&L) that is a depository for public funds.
 The schedule should disclose the type of security (i.e., bond, note, treasury, bill, etc.), security number, CUSIP number, fair market value and maturity date.
-The schedule should also disclose the name of the custodian and the place of safekeeping for all collateral.

-(b) If the pledged collateral for deposits in banks, savings and loan associations, or credit unions, in an aggregate amount is not equal to one half of the amount of public money in each account (Section 6-10-17 NMSA 1978), there should be a finding in the audit report.
+The schedule should also disclose the name of the custodian and the place of safekeeping for all collateral. - (b) If the pledged collateral for deposits in banks, savings and loan associations, or credit unions, in an aggregate amount is not equal to one half of the amount of public money in each account (Section 6-10-17 NMSA 1978), there should be a finding in the audit report.
 No security is required for the deposit of public money that is insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Shares Insurance Fund (NCUSIF) according to Section 6-10-16 NMSA 1978.
 The collateral requirements should be calculated separately for each bank and disclosed in the notes as follows to show compliance and GASB 40 disclosure information (for line items iv-viii, delete the line items if custodial credit risk category does not apply):

-(i) Total on deposit in bank or credit union \$450,000

-(ii) Less: FDIC or NCUSIF coverage 250,000

-(iii) Uninsured public funds 200,000

-(iv) Pledged Collateral held by agency's

-agent in the agency's name (50,000)

-(v) Pledged Collateral held by the pledging bank's

-trust department in the agency's name (75,000)

-(vi) Pledged Collateral held by the pledging

-financial institution (12,500)

-(vii) Pledged Collateral held by pledging bank's

-trust department or agent but not in

-the agency's name (12,500)

-(viii) Uninsured and uncollateralized (\$50,000)
+(i) Total on deposit in bank or credit union \$450,000 (ii) Less: FDIC or NCUSIF coverage 250,000 (iii) Uninsured public funds 200.000 (iv) Pledged collateral held by Agency's agent in agency's name (50,000) (v) Pledged Collateral held by the pledging bank's trust department in the agency's name (75,000) (vi) Pledged Collateral held by the pledging financial institution (12,500) (vii) Pledged Collateral held by pledging bank's trust department or agent but not in the agency's name (12,500) (viii) Uninsured and uncollateralized (\$50,000)